AngelicTech/PaigeCMS/README.md

 ## Web Servers / App Servers

-P@ige CMS will initially be designed to run on Windows servers utilizing a combination of IIS ISAPI and standalone http.sys services.
+P@igeCMS will initially be designed to run on Windows servers utilizing a combination of IIS ISAPI and standalone http.sys services.

 A Linux version is planned as well.